supermario/hilt/README.md

 It is intended to be used at the base level of your Haskell application, providing some structure for your business logic.

-:warning: Hilt is still highly experimental and changing frequently.
+:warning: Hilt is still alpha, questions/feedback welcome

 ## Table of Contents